With thanks to Hubert Auer for introducing me to the game and the players of the Imster Perlaggengilde in Tarrenz.

 On any particular figure the teams bet alternately.
 A team whose bet is seen cannot bet on the same figure again until the other team has bet on it.
 Also, once a figure has been conceded (called good), it can of course no longer be bet on.

 If, though a series of bets by alternate teams, the value of a figure reaches 7, the next bet on that figure is 'Spiel aus'.
-If a bet of 'Spiel aus' is accepted, then whoever wins that figure wins the whole game (normally 18 points).
-If the 'Spiel aus' bet is conceded the betting team scores 7 points.
+If a bet of 'Spiel aus' is accepted, then whoever wins that figure wins the whole game (normally 15 or 18 points).
+In the rare case where the 'Spiel aus' bet is conceded the betting team would score 7 points.

 A team may concede a figure at any time, even if it has not been bet on.
 This is sometimes worthwhile for tactical reasons, especially for the Spiel: a team may announce "the Spiel is good" ("das Spiel ist gut"): play of tricks immediately ceases and the game moves into the show phase.

 A figure is always bet or seen by an individual player on behalf of the player's team.
 If a bet on the Gleich or Hanger is accepted, the points are won by the team of the player who has the best Gleich or Hanger.
 The best Gleich or Hanger need not be held by the player who made or the saw bet: the figure could be won by one of the other two players on behalf of their team.
-Nevertheless the individual player who bets or sees a Gleich or Hanger must have an example that figure in their hand - at least two equal cards if betting or seeing a Gleich, or at least two consecutive cards of a suit if betting or seeing a Hanger.
+Nevertheless, with the exception of a blind bet (see below) the individual player who bets or sees a Gleich or Hanger must have an example that figure in their hand - at least two equal cards if betting or seeing a Gleich, or at least two consecutive cards of a suit if betting or seeing a Hanger.

 If a bet is conceded, the betting team wins the figure provided that the bettor can produce an example of that figure, even if a member of the conceding team in fact turns out to have a better figure of that type.